Quertyy/rinterpreter/README.md

 # rinterpreter (WIP)

-This project is a Rust implementation of the Lox programming language interpreter, based on the book ["Crafting Interpreters"](https://craftinginterpreters.com/contents.html) by Robert Nystrom.
+This project is a Rust implementation of the Lox programming language interpreter, based on the book [Crafting Interpreters](https://craftinginterpreters.com/contents.html) by Robert Nystrom.

 ## About Lox